-> As head of Genome Sciences. he is responsible for the Genomic Platform Development within the MUGQIC Genome Canada Genome Innovation Node and Canada’s Genomics Enterprize funded by CFI.
+As head of Genome Sciences. he is responsible for the Genomic Platform Development within the MUGQIC Genome Canada Genome Innovation Node and Canada’s Genomics Enterprise funded by CFI.
 He oversees genomic platform operation and new technology evaluation and integration.
-His Lab works on Technical Developments including the Single Cell Genomics Lab of MUGQIC and Mutation Detection Technologies with focus on the genomic and transcriptomic analysis of single cells.
-Supported by CFI the lab includes a Fluidigm BioMark HD instrument and two Fluidigm C1 instruments, a 10X Genomics Chromium instrument as well as low volume liquid handling instruments.The Ragoussis lab is a member of McGill’s Integrative and Quantitative Biology Initiative, lead by Prof. Jacalyn Vogel at the Department of Biology.
+His Lab works on Technical Developments including the Single Cell Genomics Lab of the McGill Genome Center and Mutation Detection Technologies with focus on the genomic and transcriptomic analysis of single cells.
+Supported by CFI the lab includes a Fluidigm BioMark HD instrument, a 10X Genomics Chromium instrument, Nanopore Sequencers (MinION and PromethION), a PacBio Sequel instrument, as well as low volume liquid handling instruments.The Ragoussis lab is a member of McGill’s Integrative and Quantitative Biology Initiative, lead by Prof. Jacalyn Vogel at the Department of Biology.
 The lab is responsible for single molecule sequencing using PacBio Sequel technology.
 The laboratory is developing genomic tools as part of the international effort to develop Sterile Insert Techniques (SIT) in collaboration with The International Atomic Energy Authority.
 As part of this work it has contributed to the groundbreaking discovery of the maleness on the Y (MoY) factor in tephretidae published in Science: https://science.sciencemag.org/content/early/2019/08/28/science.aax1318 The Single Cell Genomics Laboratory is open to Investigators from McGill University and for collaborations with any other Institute, offering single cell expression profiling and DNA analysis including exome Sequencing.
 Both single cell whole genome expression profiling as well as whole exome sequencing protocols are validated and available for external users.
 For enquiries on single cell technology, 10X Genomics and single molecule Pacbio sequencing please email: firstname.lastname@example.org

 1. Singele Cell Genomics: This work is in collaboration with Professors Morag Park (Tumor Heterogeneity and Microenvironment) Richard Kremer (Circulating Tumor Cells), Guillaume Bourque, Kevin Petrecca, Gustavo Turecki and others.
 Technical developments include single cell tagging in collaboration with Claudia Kleinman and Santiago Constantino supported by a Genome Canada Disruptive Technologies award.

-* Graduate course HGEN 400, Genetics in Medicine
+* Graduate course HGEN 400, Genetics in Medicine and the postgraduate course

 * Postgraduate cuurse HGEN 676, Laboratory Course in Genomics.For enquiries please email: email@example.com